How’s your bowel today? It’s not something most of us like to talk about; not the sort of thing you chat with friends over a coffee about.

 If we don’t have enough fibre, things can get sluggish with our digestion.
 Increasing our fibre intake – along with getting lots of fluid – keeps things moving through our systems and prevents constipation and the resulting feeling of bloat.

 Boosting the fibre in our diets is not difficult if we keep an eye on getting a wide range of plant-based foods.
 Whole grains like oats are fibre superstars; so are legumes like lentils and chickpeas.
 The fibre in nuts is just one great reason to eat them regularly.
 And of course there’s lots of fibre in colourful fruits and vegetables.
 Getting a range of different types of fibre is important – so eating a wide range of foods containing fibre is a great idea.
-There are lots of tips on how to do this here.

 And look for the ‘high fibre’ icon on recipes in Healthy Food Guide magazine and on this website.
 All these recipes have 6 grams of fibre or more, so they’ll give you a real fibre boost.